pranav278/Simple_Devops_Project/Tomcat_Deployment.md

-## Setup Jenkins on Amazon Linux Server
+## Step 1:- Launch Amazon Linux 2 Instance and Connect using Mobaxtrame

 1. **Launch an Amazon Linux 2 Instance**:
    - Log in to the AWS Management Console.